 Hunters may apply for the lottery online or at one of more than 250 hunting and fishing license agents across the state.
 Hunters need a valid DNR ID number to participate.

 All entries must be completed by 11:59 p.m.
 Aug.
 31 and must be accompanied by a $15 nonrefundable application fee.
 Only one application per person will be accepted; submitting duplicates can result in disqualification and forfeiture.
 The drawing will be held Sept.
 3 and winners will be notified shortly thereafter.

 The Black Bear Damage Reimbursement Fund is open for voluntary contributions by hunters when they apply for their permits.
 This fund directly reimburses Maryland farmers who have suffered agricultural damage caused by black bears.
-Since the fund was started over 20 years ago, it has paid more than $130,000 in eligible claims.
+Since the fund was started 25 years ago, it has paid more than $130,000 in eligible claims.